50 reasons London's the world's greatest city

 3. Built-in staycation excuses

 Attempting to reunite with family or friends who live across town requires an advanced degree in public transport and calendar planning.

-Sorting out a multi-leg, around-the-world holiday is simpler than working out when and how to meet up with friends in Islington if you happen to live in, say, East Putney.
+Sorting out a multileg, around-the-world holiday is simpler than working out when and how to meet up with friends in Islington if you happen to live in, say, East Putney.

 All this makes London the perfect staycation.
 Why spend all that time and bother going to France when you could use it instead to go to Cockfosters?